 Why does separation hurt so much?
-The emotional stages and the healing process after a breakup.

 If you are going though a breakup, separation or divorce, you might be feeling sad, distressed, angry, or perhaps numb, lost and confused.
 If the decision to end the relationship wasn’t yours, there might be feelings of rejection, insecurities, low self-esteem, low self-confidence and vulnerability.

 Going through a breakup is experiencing real loss, and the bigger the love, the connection and the intimacy, the bigger the pain and suffering.
 This loss can take over your thoughts and emotions and you will most certainly experience grief.
 You lost a loved one and now there is a void in your life.

 Many people try to ignore their suffering, trying to ‘get rid of the pain’ and move on as quickly as possible.
 However, it is very important to respect the natural development of the grief process and the feelings that come with it.
 By doing so, you allow yourself to acknowledge the loss and are more likely to achieve a better emotional state in the end and a better way of living.

 The process following a separation happens in a similar way to most people.
 The stages I describe below are based on the ‘five stages of grief’, by the psychiatrist Elisabeth Kübler-Ross, from her work with terminally ill patients and their relatives.

 My focus here is on the healing process after a breakup.
 And it's important to note that, although called ‘stages’, they don’t necessarily occur in a linear way or strictly in that order.
 Each person can come in and out of the different emotions, until their life is established again and the healing is complete.